saaspassport/saaspassport.com/deal.md

 ***Nobody involved bringing {{name}} to you will be liable to you for any damages related to {{name}}, for any kind of legal claim. {{name}} comes strictly ["as is"](https://en.wikipedia.org/wiki/As_is).
 We don't make any guarantee that our terms are high quality or will work well for you.
 We don't guarantee our website will always stay up and have no [bugs](https://en.wikipedia.org/wiki/Software_bug).***

 We're selling forms here, [not any kind of attorney-client relationship](https://notlegaladvice.law).
 Even if you reach out to us with [feedback](/contribute) or [questions](/contact), we won't be responsible to you as a lawyer would.
 We do recommend you hire a good lawyer, even just to make sure {{name}} fits your business.
-We know many of you can't.
+We know too many of you can't.

 ### Copies